adrianHards/challenges-js/README.md

 <div hidden id="top"></div>

 JavaScript solutions to challenges with notes.
 I generally recommend [LeetCode](https://leetcode.com/), particulary for interview prep, but [Codewars](https://www.codewars.com/) and others are nice for learning the basics of a language.
-Feel free to add comments/questions! <br> <br>
+Feel free to add comments/questions!
+And if you find this page helpful, please give it a star! 🌟 <br> <br>

-I'm currently working on [hash tables](https://leetcode.com/tag/hash-table/).

 ### Table of Contents

 * [Arrays](#arrays)
 * [Hash-Tables](#hash-tables)
 * [Strings](#strings)

-JavaScript solutions to challenges with notes.
-I generally recommend Leetcode, particulary for interview prep, but [Codewars](https://www.codewars.com/) is nice for learning the basics of a language.
-Feel free to add comments/questions! <br> <br>

 ### Setup